This will depend upon your current status and level of training; trainees with different experience will be required to give different evidence.

 Candidates who have gained the necessary core competences can apply to ST3 and progress through the recruitment process; it is only necessary to have gained the full MRCP(UK) diploma by time of appointment.

-Provided that your ARCP outcome evidences that you completed all competences except for the MRCP(UK), this can be used as evidence of achievement of competences and should be attached to your form; this will generally be an ARCP outcome 4.
+Provided that your ARCP outcome evidences that you completed all competences except for the MRCP(UK), this can be used as evidence of achievement of competences and should be attached to your form; this will generally be an ARCP outcome 3 or 4.

 You can then separately demonstrate completion of the MRCP(UK).
 Please note that you will need to have gained Part 1 by the time you come to apply and it must be possible to pass outstanding examinations before the posts commencing from date for that round; in some rounds the dates of examinations and when results are released mean that it will not be possible to apply without the examination.